Despite what you may have read elsewhere, it is NOT impossible to connect an amplifier to a receiver with no pre-outs or auxiliary RCA jacks.

 1. Connecting an amp to a receiver with only speaker outputs

 For receivers with no other options available, using a speaker level adapter (also called a “hi-lo converter” or “line level converter”) offers a great way to connect your receiver to a power amplifier.
-A line level converter is connected just like speakers using wire provided for it speaker level inputs, then scaled down to a very low signal level output (line level).
+A line level converter is connected just like speakers using wire provided by its speaker level inputs, then scaled down to a very low signal level output (line level).

 To use one, you’ll just connect it one of two ways.